 The Pima Community College women’s soccer team’s season came to an end Oct.
 26 after a heartbreaking loss to Arizona Western Community College 4-3 in the NJCAA Region 1 Tournament Semifinal.
-The Aztecs finished with an overall record of 15-5-1.
+The Aztecs finished second in the regular season table with an overall record of 15-5-1.

 Oct.
 26: No. 20 PCC 3, Arizona Western CC 4

 In the NJCAA Region 1 Tournament semifinal and in a rematch of the regular-season finale, Pima again faced Arizona Western CC, where the Aztecs lost 4-3 at Kino in double overtime.

 The Aztecs got off to a quick start in the semifinal and had the lead in the 11th minute after Alexis Hernandez finished off an incredible team goal to open the scoring.
 The goal came after a backheel from sophomore Taylor Inocencio.